akhadangi/NoiseFiT/README.md

 # NoiseFiT

-NoiseFiT is a command-line tool for training transformer models with adaptive noise injection, implementing the approach described in our preprint **"xxxx"**.

-## Overview

 This repository provides an implementation of our preprint **"xxxx"**, which introduces a novel method for adaptive noise injection in transformer models.
 By dynamically injecting noise based on the signal-to-noise ratio (SNR) into specific transformer layers, NoiseFiT aims to mitigate model hallucinated responses.

 Key features include: